 Now open your favorite web browser and navigate to: httpd://your_domain.
 As you can see from the image below, our current installation cannot proceed because the server is lacking the mbstring PHP extension.

 # yum install php-mbstring

 8. Restart Apache and continue with the installation

 And, of course we must restart Apache:

 # systemctl restart httpd

 Refresh your web browser and continue with the installation.
 Setup your admin account in the following window and click Create Admin Account.
 After you are logged in you should check if have some unresolved setup issues to take care of.
 Click the link in the yellow banner at the top of the screen to see them, or find them in the Config application under Setup Issues.

 Congratulations.
 You have successfully installed Phabricator on your CentOS 7 VPS.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Phabricator for you.
+Of course you don’t have to Install Phabricator on a CentOS 7, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Phabricator on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.